andrey-tech/pdepend-summary-formatter-php/README.md

 ./vendor/bin/pdepend-summary-formatter <path to pdepend file summary.xml>
 ```

-The command line interface also accepts the following optional arguments:
+The Pdepend Summary Formatter tool command line interface also accepts the following optional arguments:

 - `--init` - Will generate a default config file `pdepend-summary-formatter.yml.dist` in current working directory.
 - `--output-file=` - Write results also to the specified text file.